amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 In slide rule parlance, *accuracy* refers to how consistently the device operates—that is, how well it was manufactured and how finely it was calibrated.
 And *precision* means how many significant figures the user can reliably read off the scale.

-***accuracy***—More expensive, professional-grade slide rules were made exceedingly well, but they all allowed the user to calibrate the device.
-Even a well-made slide rule, like the K&E 4081-3 Log Log Duplex Decitrig slide rule, shown below, can go out of alignment if mistreated, say by exposing it to shock, heat, or cold.
+***accuracy***—More expensive, professional-grade slide rules were made exceedingly well, yet they all allowed the user to calibrate the device.
+Even a well-made slide rule, like the K&E 4081-3 Log Log Duplex Decitrig slide rule, shown below, can go out of alignment if mistreated, say by exposing it to sun, solvent, shock, heat, or cold.
 And prolonged exposure to moisture can warp a wood slide rule, like the K&E 4081-3, thereby damaging it, permanently.
 I describe the recalibration procedure in the maintenance section, later in this article.
-By the way, the term "Decitrig" was K&E's trade name for its slide rules that used decimal degrees for trigonometric computations, instead of minutes and seconds.
-Engineers prefer using the more convenient decimal notation.
-The K&E 4081-3 was perhaps the most popular engineering slide rule in the US.

 [K&E 4081-3 Log Log Duplex Decitrig]